 Texas Motion for Turnover orders require the debtor to turn assets over to the sheriff for sale.

 Our basic approach in collecting your judgment is to force the debtor to interact with us.
 A motion for turnover is very effective in causing the debtor to talk to us.
 They will receive an order to appear in court.
 That usually causes them to call us.
 Then they have to actually appear in court- where we can talk to them again.
 Once the order is issued requiring the turnover of assets, we have many more reasons to talk talk to them.
-A motion for turnover is a very effective tool for communicating with the debtor.
+This motion is a very effective tool for communicating with the debtor.

 A formal hearing is the usual process for a motion for turnover.
 However, in unusual circumstances, we can present the motion for turnover to the judge without the debtor present (known as ex parte hearings).
 Normally, the judge will allow thirty days for the debtor to turn the assets over.
 The sheriff will then provide the proper notice to the public and sell the assets at auction.